Earth Retention

 Scope

-Installation of sheet piles and micropiles to stabilize bridge foundation and abutment in Columbus, Ohio for CSX.
+Installation of sheet piles, micropiles and pressure grouted columns all under low-overhead (LOH) conditions to stabilize bridge foundation and abutment for CSX.

 When an excavation takes place next to an existing structure, a secant or tangent pile wall can be an excellent solution.
 Tangent & secant walls are a series of interlinking or adjacent concrete drilled piers or piles installed along the perimeter of the excavation.
 This method of earth retention not only allows for a high degree of alignment flexibility, it provides a structurally stiff wall, which minimizes settlement concerns of the adjacent structures.